-Soroptimist International of Seattle-Metropolitan (SISM) is volunteer run organization dedicated to improving lives of women and girls, established in 1925.
+Founded in 1925, Soroptimist International, Seattle-Metropolitan (SISM) is a volunteer run organization dedicated to improving the lives of women and girls locally and around the world.

 Our Vision and Core Values